To support your child with their important phonics learning visit

 Below are a few tips for sharing wordless picture books with a child:

-- Recognize that there are no "right" or "wrong" ways to read a wordless book.
-One of the wonderful benefits of using wordless books is how each child creates his own story (or stories!) from the same pictures.
+- One of the wonderful benefits of using wordless books is how each child creates his own story (or stories!) from the same pictures.

 - Enjoy the pictures and point out a few things, but don't worry too much about telling a story yet.
 Just enjoy the pictures and get a sense of what the book is about.